-Our board of directors held 12 meetings during fiscal 2013.
+Our board of directors held 6 meetings during fiscal 2014.
 Each of our directors attended at least 75% of the total number of meetings of the board and any committees of which he was a member.
 It is the board's policy that our directors attend our annual meetings.
-The Annual Meeting is the Company's first annual meeting since becoming a public company during fiscal 2013.
+All directors attended the 2014 Annual Meeting.